geirawsm/swaylockcomics/README.md

 This script gets the latest strip for Lunch from tu.no which is added on top of a pixelated screenshot of your desktop.
 This image is then used in i3lock.

+Only tested in Arch Manjaro i3 4.8.15-1, but should work on others as well as long as the dependencies is in place.

 ## Dependencies:
 - ImageMagick v6.9.6-8